SolinSM/HR-Department/README.md

 **2. Dependencies**
+>* In Codeigniter, the REST API is added as a system library.
+>* We add Docker_php to allow php commands in docker
+>* We add Docker_phpMyAdmin for DB commands in docker
+>* We add Docker_MySQL for mySQL queries command in docker
+>* There is a file named Konfig that works on the connection with the Databases, which is MySQL With the new version of the web we will be working on using

+**3. Config**
 >* Explicitly declare and isolate dependencies
 >* We got this too, we have Composer for PHP dependencies.
 >* In PHP you can use composer, which basically allows you to create a list of dependencies that needs to be downloaded and installed during the deployment of the application.
->* We create composer.json for codeigniter or file docker (DockerFile).
->* Dockerfile used to help and applied docker commands
+So, we create composer.json for codeigniter and file docker (DockerFile) which used to help and applied docker commands.

-**3. Config**
-> In Codeigniter, the rest of the api is added as a system library.
-> There is a file named Konfig that works on the connection with the Databases, which is MySQL With the new version of the web we will be working on using
+>* In codeigniter there is a files for config of DB, connect to host, and routes.

 **4. Backing services**